-Probing questions are simply follow-up questions, which can be used to help expand information obtained. upon the Probing questions generally stimulate further discussion, clarifying what has already been said.
+Probing questions are simply follow-up questions, which can be used to help expand upon the information obtained.
+Probing questions generally stimulate further discussion, clarifying what has already been said.
 If the interviewee has given unclear, incomplete or irrelevant information, a probing question may be used to clarify the previous response.
-If the interviewee is reluctant to talk, then an open-ended, probing question may bring the person into the conversation.
+If the interviewee is reluctant to talk, then an openended, probing question may bring the person into the conversation.
 For example: